SAP-samples/manage-apis-codejam/exercises/10-api-policies/README.md

     <i>Apply policy template</i>
 </p>

 ⏱️ Take some time and familiarise yourself with the code included in the policy.
-This will also be an excellent time to check documentation for the Verify API Key policy type to understand what the policy does and how it works - https://help.sap.com/docs/sap-api-management/sap-api-management/verify-api-key.
+This will also be an excellent time to check the documentation for the Verify API Key policy type to understand what the policy does and how it works - https://help.sap.com/docs/sap-api-management/sap-api-management/verify-api-key.

 👉 Now that we have applied the policy to the API, let's click the `Update` button to update the policies of the API in the Policy Editor, followed by the Save button to save the changes in the API, and we can deploy the API, so that the changes are applied to the API.